How To Prevent Church Ministry Burnout

 How to avoid ministry burnout

 The good news is, pastor burnout can be avoided.
-Following are steps pastors can take to prevent ministry burnout and exhaustion.
+The following are steps pastors can take to prevent ministry burnout and exhaustion.
 See the resource section later in this article for resources and helpful tips to help you implement the recommendations.

 1. Take time off.